sriramragav/GettingAndCleaningData/README.md

 The assignment demands that we do the following:

  You should create one R script called run_analysis.R that does the following.
-* Merges the training and the test sets to create one data set.
+* Step 1: Merges the training and the test sets to create one data set.
-* Extracts only the measurements on the mean and standard deviation for each measurement.
+* Step 2: Extracts only the measurements on the mean and standard deviation for each measurement.
-* Uses descriptive activity names to name the activities in the data set
+* Step 3: Uses descriptive activity names to name the activities in the data set
-* Appropriately labels the data set with descriptive variable names.
+* Step 4: Appropriately labels the data set with descriptive variable names.
-* From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.
+* Step 5: From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

 #The Process - Section 1 : Downloading files
 The first step in the process is to download the files from the location specified above.
 To do this, first we setup a working directory in R through the command: